Commencement Frequently Asked Questions

 The Commencement ceremonies will focus on the graduating students, the families who have supported them, and the Carroll community.
-There will be no invited outside speaker so that we can celebrate you, the graduates!
-Each ceremony will include a student speaker from the graduating class, and a special address to the graduates by Mr. Ray Kuntz, Class of 1977 and Former Trustee.
+The ceremony will include a faculty address, a student speaker from the graduating class, and a special address to the graduates by Mr. Ray Kuntz, Class of 1977 and Former Trustee.

 Q: Will there be class toasts, and when will the class bricks be unveiled?

 The President's Toast to the Class of 2022 will be held immediately after rehearsal on Friday, May 13 - the toast will begin at 2:30 p.m.
 More information about the class bricks will be shared at the toast.